nvim-telekasten/telekasten.nvim/README.md

 - `follow_link` : Follow the link under the cursor
 - `goto_today` : Open today's daily note
 - `new_note` : Create a new note, prompts for title
+- `create_new_note_with_extension` : Create a new note with custom extension, prompts for title with extension
 - `goto_thisweek` : Open this week's weekly note
 - `find_weekly_notes` : Find weekly notes by title (calendar week)
 - `yank_notelink` : Yank a link to the currently open note